saleh-rahimzadeh/go-words/README.md

 ## APIs

-GoWords contains 3 type of APIs which each one have different source and storage, so they have different performance.
+The **go-words** contain 3 different types of APIs, each with a different source and storage, so they have different performances, throughput, and resource usage.

 | API               | Source     | Storage    | Source Validation    | Resource Usage |
 |-------------------|------------|------------|----------------------|----------------|